tommyoshaw/packer_example/README.md

 # Dual Deployment example

 Disclaimer : No actual services will be deployed in this example.
+This code is simply to demonstrate the flow.

 The Packer template [aws.json](aws.json) is used to build and provision an Amazon Machine Image.
-There is no bootstrap.sh or deploy_container.sh scripts provided with this example.

 The bootstrap.sh can be as simple or complex as you need it to be.
 We use it to install some helper tools and install Docker.

-The deploy_container.sh pulls the service container code from github and builds the container images as part of the AMI build.
+The container.sh pulls the service container code from github and builds the container images as part of the AMI build.

 The aws.json template supports 6 arguments :